Nonclassicality in correlations without causal order: General properties of sets of correlations

-We now make some general observations about the bounds on correlations that follow from assuming deterministic consistency as one's notion of classicality.
+We now make some general observations---not tied to particular correlational scenarios---about the bounds on correlations that follow from assuming nomicity as one's notion of classicality.
 In subsequent sections, we will follow up these observations with a detailed analysis of the causal/noncausal separation vis-à-vis the classical/nonclassical separation in bipartite and tripartite scenarios with binary inputs and outputs.

 The causal/noncausal separation coincides with the classical/nonclassical separation in the bipartite case.
-Hence, in the bipartite case, every causal inequality is a witness of nonclassicality and conversely.
+That is, in the bipartite case, every causal inequality is a witness of nonclassicality and conversely.
 This was proved in Ref.~\cite{OCB12}, where it was also suggested that these two types of separation will always coincide, \textit{i.e.}, definite causal order will emerge in the limit where the parties locally behave according to a classical probabilistic theory rather than quantum theory (\textit{e.g.}, because of a decoherence process).
 However, it was soon shown that the two types of separation fail to coincide in the tripartite case which admits causal inequality violations with classical processes \cite{BW16}.
-The simplest scenario where one can see the distinction between the causal/noncausal separation and the classical/nonclassical separation is, therefore, the tripartite scenario with binary inputs and outputs.
+A simple scenario where one can see the distinction between the causal/noncausal separation and the classical/nonclassical separation is, therefore, the tripartite scenario with binary inputs and outputs.
 However, even before we investigate that case, we can already prove some general properties of the different sets of correlations we have defined.

-\subsubsection{Characterization of deterministic correlations achievable in the process-matrix framework}
+\subsection{Characterization of deterministic correlations achievable in the process-matrix framework}

 We are interested in characterizing deterministic correlations that are achievable via process functions.
-These correlations form vertices of the polytope of deterministically consistent correlations and, as such, are as fundamental to our notion of classicality as vertices of the Bell polytope are to Bell locality \cite{BCP14}, \textit{i.e.}, their convex hull defines the classical polytope.
+These correlations form vertices of the nomic polytope and, as such, are as fundamental to our notion of classicality as vertices of the Bell polytope are to Bell locality \cite{BCP14}, \textit{i.e.}, their convex hull defines the classical polytope.
 We will show below that a deterministic correlation is realizable via a process function if and only if it is realizable via a process matrix (Theorem \ref{thm:det}).